4 Fresh Finds: New things to try on the Coast

 Fresh Find #1 - Something new to do

-Fresh Find #2 - New places to eat and drink
+Fresh Find #2 - New place to eat & drink

 Fresh Find #3 - New maker & creator to explore

-Fresh Find #4 - New places to stay
+Fresh Find #4 - New place to stay

 Share the love